AndiA76/SDCND01_2D_Object_Detection/README.md

   ...
 }
 ```
-To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir ./reference/` in the `experiments` folder.
+To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir <path to model checkpoint dir>` or simply `tensorboard --logdir=<path to model checkpoint dir> in the `experiments` folder.
 It will output a link which you can open in a browser window to visualize the tensor board.

 ### Training Experiments using Different Options of TF Object Detection API